tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

 Create the /swap array at /dev/md1:

     # mdadm --create /dev/md1 --level=1 --raid-devices=3 /dev/sd[abc]2

+Note:If the only reason you are using RAID is to prevent stored data loss (i.e. you're not concerned about some running applications crashing in the event of a disk failure), then there is no reason to RAID the swap partitions -- you can use them as multiple individual swap partitions.

 Note:If you plan on installing a boot loader that does not support the 1.x version of RAID metadata make sure to add the --metadata=0.90 option